bloominstituteoftechnology/iOS9-iOS12-Demo-Day/README.md

 ## Requirements

 1. Fork and clone the repository
-2. Create a pull request (PR) and **tag your TL and Instructor**

-**Add Your Presentation Content**
+2. **Add your presentation content**
     1. Add you slide deck (4 required slides in Keynote)
     2. Add your links
     3. Answer all the questions (Replace placeholders with your answers)
     4. Video demo (2 minutes max), share YouTube video link
     5. Add screenshots and an overview to your GitHub Code The video demo is for sharing your work on your portfolio, but it is also a fallback if you have a technical issue during demo time.
+3. Create a pull request (PR) and **tag your TL and Instructor**

 ## Links